 - Unexplained rage

-If you suffer from a head injury and lose consciousness, feel extremely confused, vomit or experience a seizure, go directly to the emergency room.
-Head injuries can be fatal and may not seem as serious as they actually are; seek medical attention immediately.
+If you suffer a head injury and lose consciousness, feel extremely confused, vomit or experience a seizure, go directly to the emergency room.
+Head injuries can be fatal and may not seem as serious as they are; seek medical attention immediately.

 Protecting the Brain from CTE Disease

+One of the most effective means of preventing sports-related injuries is education and appropriate safety gear.
 Even though helmets cannot prevent concussions, always wear protective equipment when participating in contact sports.
-Helmets do protect the head from other injuries and can lessen the severity of trauma.
+Helmets protect the head from other injuries and can lessen the severity of trauma.
 Downhill skiing and recreational bicycle riding are examples of activities that have positively progressed over the years.
-Fifteen or fewer years ago, it was uncommon to see skiers and bikers wearing helmets.
+Less than fifteen years ago, it was uncommon to see skiers and bikers wearing helmets.
 Now, it’s the norm.
-Other activities such as skateboarding and figure skating are lacking in helmet usage.
-Stigma and vanity no doubt are factors.
+Other activities such as skateboarding and figure skating still don’t require helmets—but should.

 A lesser-known means to protect the head is to build neck strength.
-In fact, the National Center for Biotechnology Information (NCBI) is currently conducting a study to find out how strengthening the neck muscles can help reduce brain trauma.
-In an abstract about the study, NCBI notes, “Neck strength, and improvement of neck strength will be compared between concussed and non-concussed athletes to determine if neck strength can indeed reduce the risk of concussion.”
+The National Center for Biotechnology Information (NCBI) is currently conducting a study to determine how strengthening the neck muscles can help reduce brain trauma.
+In an abstract about the study, NCBI notes, “Neck strength, and improvement of neck strength will be compared between concussed and non-concussed athletes to determine if neck strength can indeed reduce the risk of concussion.

-Building awareness about CTE and head trauma with coaches, parents, and sports fans is also an effective way to help prevent the disease.
-Although scientists continue to evolve their understanding of the disease, the underlying fact is that repeated trauma to the brain can cause Alzheimer’s-like symptoms.
-By simply increasing the general public’s baseline understanding of the disease will likely result in more care and prevention.
+Building awareness about CTE and head trauma with coaches, parents, and sports fans is an effective way to help prevent the disease.
+Although scientists continue to evolve their understanding of CTE disease, the underlying fact is that repeated trauma to the brain can cause Alzheimer’s-like symptoms.
+Simply increasing the general public’s baseline understanding of CTE brain injury will likely result in more care and prevention.

 Are you a coach?
 Parent of a student-athlete?
 Pro athlete competing in a compact sport?
 If you have any questions or need further resources about CTE, please contact our Concussion Care Team.
-We are here to provide information and share our medical expertise in an effort to raise awareness about this difficult disease.
+We are here to provide information and share our medical expertise to raise awareness about this challenging disease.